valsworthen/random/deeplearning_ami_setup.md

 This tutorial aims to configure a Deep Learning AMI on AWS from a basic Ubuntu installation.

+I may try to adapt it for an installation on a __local__ ubuntu distribution.
+In particular this second case requires to shut down lightdm during the CUDA installation part! [(see here until step 14)](https://kislayabhi.github.io/Installing_CUDA_with_Ubuntu/)

 # Basic AMI configuration

 Select the **Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-df8406b0** AMI